-B12 is a very large molecule and very vulnerable to being destroyed by stomach acid and intestinal fluids.
+B12 is a very large molecule and very vulnerable to being destroyed by stomach acid.
 IF, which is shaped like a donut, pulls most of the B12 molecule into the 'donut hole' and protects it from destruction.

 The IF-B12 complex then travels down approximately 22 feet of intestine to reach the distal ileum where special B12-IF receptors are located.